jaspreetl/Interactive-Lab-Hub/Final Project/README.md

 This is an individual project.
 All design, development, and testing conducted by Jaspreet.

 AI was used to create the storboard diagrams and assisted in developing the verplank diagram.
 ChatGPT was also used to create the test_led.py file to make sure that the LEDs were functioning prior to adding them into the project.
 All other usages of AI are documented in the [WendyTA FinalProject AI interaction log](../WendyTA/logs/FinalProject_ai_interaction_log.md).
-Most use cases included fixing import or file errors due to project pivot & confusions between v1 and v2 files.
+Most use cases included debugging imports or file errors due to project pivot & confusions between v1 and v2 files.